 How data-driven chatbots can ensure success

 Data from online conversations and knowledge hubs, for example, is broadly available.
 However, these data remain often unused in the process of developing a chatbot.
-This while data can help your organization to get the most out of your chatbot.
-I have spoken to AI Specialist Arent Stienstra and Data Analyst Koen Hallmann about the added value of data for chatbots.
+This while data can help your organisation to get the most out of your chatbot.
+I have spoken to Software Engineer Gerben van der Huizen and Data Analyst Koen Hallmann about the added value of data for chatbots.
 In this article, I’ll explain how important data is for the development of successful chatbots.
 Because it’s precisely the combination of insights and technology is the magic combination to ensure the best results.
 And you have to admit: you’d like to have immediate success with your chatbot, right?

 To bot or not to bot; data has the answer!

-‘Not because it’s necessary, but because it’s possible’ is the starting point for many organizations to start with chatbot technology.
+‘Not because it’s necessary, but because it’s possible’ is the starting point for many organisations to start with chatbot technology.
 After all, it is interesting to keep pace, innovate, to see what technology can do and where opportunities lie.
 Still, it would help if our thoughts would flow from the goal point of view, rather than from the means point of view.

 Data analysis as a basis

-For several months now, Arent Stienstra and Koen Hallmann have been developing data analyses to predict the performance of a chatbot.
-Such an analysis offers you the necessary insights to make a decision for your own organization to develop a chatbot.
+Software Engineer Gerben van der Huizen and Data Analyst Koen Hallmann develop data analyses to predict the performance of a chatbot.
+A Chatbot Feasibility Report provides you with the necessary insights to consider developing a chatbot for your own organisation.
+Koen explains: